 Besides human history, this place was full of Gentoo Penguins.
 Around 1600 penguins currently inhabit the island.
 After we climbed a gentle hill we saw many penguin chicks waddling around.
 Since it was March, most of these chicks is already full grown, however we were lucky enough to still see one new born chick hiding under its mother.

 The hill wasn’t a very difficult climb but the scenery was breath taking and after a long time we only made small progress.
 On one side we could see huge Icebergs floating on the sea with a massive mountain range on the background and on the other side, there was a blinding stretch of ice with penguins.
 It was a perfect place to enjoy the Antarctic’s beauty.

 York was also childishly using the snow slopes as an icy slide.
-Since I failed the first recording I got him to do it again to show everyone what he was doing.
+He did read a lot of posts which explained to him what snowboards are made of but forgot to bring the board itself from the boat when we left for the snow expedition.
+Since I failed the first recording, I got him to do it again to show everyone what he was doing.

 Video of York sliding on his bum.
 Antarctica Peninsula.

 On the other side of the hill is the station where our postcards will be left by the crew members.
 The post cards will remain there for the whole Antarctic winter, sent to Falkland Island around summer in November, delivered to England and then sent to the rest of the world from there.